How to Use Videos to Improve Your Cold Outreach Response Rate

 Just as importantly, you need a lot of words to express complex ideas.
 The average email is 3-5 paragraphs.
 There is a limitation to how much you can say with so few words.
 However, even in a short video, you can say a lot.

 This dual reason – more effective communication and a higher volume of information you can convey – make video an effective sales channel.
 This is why including an email with a video in a cold email outreach sequence is effective.
+Consider trying out an online video maker to help you create them.

 This naturally brings us to the question, how does the recipient consume the video?